How To Use Alligator Indicator In Your Trading

 When the Alligator is sleeping, the market is range bound and a range trading strategy may be used which can give you a jump into the market early.
 Keep in mind that a market that is transitioning from a consolidation to a trend, can give false signals.

-You can see in this graphic the 3 lines mixed together.
-When this occurs, section of the previous high and low and using your entry tactics, trade inside the range.
+You can see in this graphic the 3 lines mixed.
+When this occurs, a section of the previous high and low, and using your entry tactics, trade inside the range.

 Range Trading - Alligator Indicator